 SBI NEFT Facts

 There are certain facts about SBI NEFT charges, transactions, and service model which should be understood and remembered for a hassle-free fund transfer experience.
-Below mentioned are the some of the SBI NEFT facts:
+Below mentioned are some of the SBI NEFT facts:

 - For NEFT transfers there are time limit restrictions.
 The transfer will proceed successfully within the same day if it is within the stated limit; or else it will take one more working day

 - There is no maximum transfer limit; however, RTGS is usually preferred to transfer fund values above Rs.2,00,000

-- Each individual transaction via NEFT is processed in hourly basis, and it takes a maximum of 2 hours.
+- Each transaction via NEFT is processed in hourly basis, and it takes a maximum of 2 hours.

 - The account holder can easily transfer & receive funds using NEFT.
 Furthermore, the non-customers are also allowed to deposit cash through NEFT up to Rs.
 50, 000/- per transaction